MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-call-api.md

 #Customer intent: As a developer, I want to learn about how to call a web API that is protected by Microsoft Entra ID for customers by using an access token.
 ---

-# Call an API in a Node.js web application
+# Call a web API in a Node.js web application

 In this article, you learn how to call a web API from your Node.js client web app using the access token you acquire in [Acquire access token](how-to-web-app-node-sign-in-call-api-sign-in-acquire-access-token.md#acquire-access-token).
+The web API is protected by Microsoft Entra ID for customers.
 This article is the fourth and last part of a four-part guide series.

 ## Prerequisite